MiniMinja/TopDown/Assets/Scripts/Weapon/AttackBehaviors/SwordAttackBehavior.md

 [back to Table of Contents](/TableOfContents.md)

 ## Description
-this script defines the general motion and damage of a sword attack.
+this script defines the motion and damage of a sword attack.

 ## Data